amogh9594/FastAPI-Data-Store/README.md

 ## Database

-- The script uses SQLite as the database and creates a file named `data.db` in the same directory.
+- The script uses SQLite as the database and creates a file named `mydatabase`.

 ## Note